williamslab/ibis/README.md

 	* set the number of threads available to IBIS for parallel processing.
 * -gzip
 	* Have the progrem output gzipped segment and coef files.
+* -printCoef
+	* Have the progrem print the .coef files.
 * -c \<value\>
 	* Set a minimum kinship coefficient.
 Pairs with lower kinship will not be printed to the output.
+* -d \<value\>
+	* Set a minimum degree of relatedness.
+Pairs with more distant degrees will not be printed to the output.
+* -a \<value\>
+	* Set a different supplemental coefficient factor to add to pairs.
+	* Defaults to 0.00138

 ### IBIS Output